Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/job-queue.md

 Credentials are required to execute jobs with the permissions and rights necessary to complete the task.
 Depending on the job type and the package used, one or more credentials may need to be specified.

 * **Admin credentials.** Used when the package is deployed to the target machine and must have administration rights on the target.
 * **Run As credentials.** Once deployed, the package will need to be executed.
 By default, this will use the security context of that provided by the Admin credentials.
-In some scenarios, alternative rights may also be required; it is the Run As credentials that will be used to provide an additional credential for this purpose.
+In some scenarios, alternative rights may also be required; it is the Run As credentials that will be used to provide additional rights for this purpose.

     :::tip
     When no credentials are specified, the Service account used for the SIS that facilitates the execution of the job is employed.
 By default, the local System account will not have the correct rights to deploy or execute any package on a computer other than the one that the SIS is installed on.